AtharvaKashid/UPI/README.md

 # UPI
-The code for UPI payment gateway
+The code for Razor payment gateway